 Pekapeka Regional Park

 Public access is to a central area of the wetland where you can explore pathways and boardwalks, and walk up to the lookout for a panoramic view of the valley.
-An ideal park to explore with the family.
+It's an ideal park to explore with the family but because of the wildlife, this park is not suitable for dogs.

 Where is Pekapeka Regional Park?